adamzwickey/app-gslb-servicebroker/README.md

   * Select a new global wildcard domain, e.g. "*.apps.global.cloud.pcf.com", and generate a wildcard SSL certificate if using TLS.
   * Prepare a new GCP Load Balancer with a frontend bound to a static IP address.
 Create a frontend for port 80 and 443 (if using TLS; terminate with the cert you just created)
   * Create a DNS entry that maps the static IP of the Load Balancer to the wildcard domain (e.g. "*.apps.global.cloud.pcf.com")
+  * Add the domain created above as an additional shared domain to your PCF foundations
+  * Deploy and app to the foundations and add an additional route using a hostname + the new shared domain (e.g. myapp.global.cloud.pcf.com)
   * The running Service Broker application requires a PCF Redis service instance.

   __Deployment__